Quantum Yang-Mills Theory in Two Dimensions: Exact versus Perturbative: Perturbation Theory

-This is the \textit{key identity} which allows us to establish gauge-invariance.
 Observe that $Q$ arises from infinitesimal gauge-transformations (and the linearized equations of motion).
-Thus, one can interpret equation (\ref{Qexact}) as stating that the propagator $\hat P_g$, under changes of the metric $g$, changes by gauge degrees of freedom.
-Because the underlying classical theory is gauge-invariant, this leads to gauge-invariance of the quantum theory.
+Thus, one can interpret equation (\ref{Qexact}) as stating that the propagator $P_g$, under changes of the metric $g$, changes by gauge degrees of freedom.
+Such an identity is a manifestation of gauge-invariance.
+After a detailed analysis, (\ref{Qexact}) and the gauge-invariance of the underlying classical theory ultimately lead to gauge-invariance of the quantum theory.

 The remainder of this section makes the above remarks precise.
-We need to do the following: \begin{enumerate} \item Convert the BV propagator $\hat P_g$, defined as an operator, into an integral kernel $P_g$ so as to be placed on the edges of Feynman diagrams; \item Describe the BV action so as to obtain the vertices to be used in Feynman diagrams; \item Use (\ref{Qexact}) and the underlying gauge invariance of classical Yang-Mills theory and Wilson loop observables to establish gauge-invariance of Wilson loop expectation values.
+We need to do the following: \begin{enumerate} \item Convert the BV propagator $P_g$, defined as an operator, into an integral kernel $P_g(x,y)$ so as to be placed on the edges of Feynman diagrams; \item Describe the BV action so as to obtain the vertices to be used in Feynman diagrams; \item Use the appropriate analog of (\ref{Qexact}) and the underlying gauge invariance of classical Yang-Mills theory and Wilson loop observables to establish gauge-invariance of Wilson loop expectation values.
 (This exploits the fact that no counterterms, in particular those that might have spoiled gauge-invariance, are needed for quantization.) \end{enumerate}

 We have streamlined our approach in this manner because it then explains what would otherwise be many mysterious sign rules in what follows.
 All such choices of signs can be viewed as being carefully crafted so as to ensure (i)--(iii) above hold.
 In what follows, we carry out steps (i)--(iii) in a somewhat abstract, but coordinate-independent manner.
-Explicit computations to help make our approach more explicit are carried out in Remark \ref{rem:signs}.\\
+Explicit computations to help make our approach more explicit are carried out in Appendix \ref{Sec:AppBV}.\\

 \underline{Step (i):} \\